 Plan to attend Pork Congress

-For nearly four decades, the Iowa Pork Producers Association’s Iowa Pork Congress has been a symposium where pork producers and assorted experts gather to share views and information about an industry that has long been vital to the Iowa economy.
+For more than four decades, the Iowa Pork Producers Association’s Iowa Pork Congress has been an event where pork producers and assorted experts gather to share views and information about an industry that has long been vital to the Iowa economy.

 Once again this year, the show will feature an impressive roster of speakers and an appealing array of exhibitors.
 There will be in the neighborhood of 300 trade-show booths according to the IPPA.
-It is expected that about 20 of the exhibitors will be introducing new products or services at this year’s show.
-Organizers say the Pork Congress is the nation’s largest winter swine trade show.
+It is expected that many of the exhibitors will be introducing new products or services at this year’s show.

 The appeal of this event is in part its educational component.
-Iowa Pork Congress Committee Chairman Don Toale, a pork producer from Independence, is enthusiastic about the seminars and demonstrations that will be featured.
+IPPA President Greg Lear, a Spencer area producer, is enthusiastic about the diverse appeal of the show and the seminars and demonstrations that will be featured.